sthiele/hasple/README.md

 hasple
 ======

-A simple ASP solver in Haskell
+A simple Answer Set solver in Haskell